YOUR CART

 £13

-Nardy is also known as Long Nardy or Nardi, and is a variant of Backgammon that originates from the Soviet Union.
+Nardy is also known as Long Nardy or Nardi, and is a variant of Backgammon especially popular in countries from the former Soviet Union.

 Backgammon is one of the oldest board games for two players.
 The playing pieces are moved according to the roll of dice, and a player wins by removing all of his pieces from the board before his opponent.
-Backgammon is a member of the tables family, one of the oldest classes of board games in the world.
+With each roll of the dice, players must choose from numerous options for moving their checkers and anticipate possible counter-moves by the opponent.
 Although luck is involved and factors into the outcome, strategy plays a more important role in the long run.
-With each roll of the dice, players must choose from numerous options for moving their checkers and anticipate possible counter-moves by the opponent.
-In variants that originate from early 20th century New York, players may raise the stakes during the game.

 The rules of Nardy can be found here